 Training is free to club members (other than nominal fees for workbooks, pool attendance and equipment hire).

-Work towards the three main BSAC qualifications with us.
+Once qualified you can work towards the three more advanced BSAC qualifications with us.

 In Sports Diver training, the emphasis is on building a sound foundation of open water diving skills and experience through a series of structured practical lessons.
 Once you have gained this open water experience with a qualified instructor, you are ready to take part in dives with other Sports Divers or those of higher grades.